 Did the MTW PHA allocate costs within statute in the Plan Year?
-Yes .
-Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year?
-No i.
-Did the MTW PHA provide a LAMP in the appendix?
-No v.
-If the MTW PHA has provided a LAMP in the appendix, please provide a brief update actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) on the Plan Year.
+Yes Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year?
+No Did the MTW PHA provide a LAMP in the appendix?
+No

+If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
+Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.